natterstefan/react-trello-multiboard/README.md

   nvm use
 ```

-## Setup & Configuration
+## Setup & Configuration Quickstart

+### Trello API Key

+Log in to Trello and get your api key here: [https://trello.com/app-key][1]

+### Dependencies

+First install all Dependencies with

 ```sh
   yarn // or npm install
 ```

+### Config.js

-Once you have installed all requirements, yarn/npm will copy `./config/config.example.js`
+Once you have installed all dependencies, yarn/npm will copy `./config/config.example.js`
 for you and rename it to `./config/config.js`.
 You then have to customize it according to
 your needs and eg. enter your [API key][1] and other settings into the `config.js`.